jaepass/commercejs-react-functional/TUTORIAL.md

 </button>
 ```

 To review, in React, data being passed down from a parent component to a child component is called props.
-In order to listen for any events in a child component, we need to use callback functions.
+In order to pass prop definitions to handle the events, we need to pass callback functions.
 After attaching a click event in the 'Quick add' button to call the `handleAddToCart` event handler, now create the handler function.

 ```js
 const handleAddToCart = () => {